- what we do

 Cara also runs ground-breaking programmes to help those trying to work on in their countries, despite the risks, and those forced into exile in the surrounding region.

-The support of over 115 universities that make up the Cara Scholars at Risk UK Universities Network is central to the effective delivery of Cara’s work.
+The support of the 135 universities and research institutes that make up our UK Universities and Research Network is central to the effective delivery of Cara’s work.
 Cara also works with a growing number of universities abroad, in Europe and beyond.

 An ‘academic’ is someone who has held a post as a lecturer and/or researcher in a higher education institution or equivalent.
 Cara does not distinguish between seniority, gender or discipline.